Component Logs

 Logs Availability

-Ascend manages Spark logs for Read Connections and Spark transformations (SQL, PySpark, Scala/Java).
+Ascend manages Spark logs for Read Connections and Spark transformations (SQL, PySpark).
 Write Connectors and Read Connectors (Legacy)] do not currently support logging.

 Ascend surfaces logs of "in-progress" Spark jobs, which allows for viewing logs and refreshing to see the most up to date output of the logs.